AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 For documentation on other switches available for :program:`gnatchop`, please refer to the `gnatchop chapter
 <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/the_gnat_compilation_model.html#renaming-files-with-gnatchop>`_
-of the GNAT User’s Guide.
+of the GNAT User's Guide.

 gnatprep
 --------